 You may be required to submit work for scrutiny before being allowed to resume your study.
-It is possible that, if the time that has elapsed since you deregistered is so great and/or the progress you made before deregistering is so slight, it is agreed that you should not be reinstated but given leave to reapply for admission instead (that is, to apply in competition with other first-time applicants to begin the course afresh).
+It is possible that, if the time that has elapsed since you withdrew is so great and/or the progress you made before withdrawing is so slight, it is agreed that you should not be reinstated but given leave to reapply for admission instead (that is, to apply in competition with other first-time applicants to begin the course afresh).

-Completed applications should be submitted to your Degree Committee, together with any accompanying documents.
-The Degree Committee will make a recommendation to the Student Registry who, (on behalf of the Board of Graduate Studies) will communicate its final decision to you and all interested parties.
-For information, you will receive an acknowledgement of receipt of your application by the Student Registry, but normally you will be advised that reinstatement is not actioned until you have submitted your final dissertation for examination to the Student Registry.
+Completed applications should be submitted to your Degree Committee, via the PhD administrator, together with any accompanying documents.
+The Degree Committee will make a recommendation to the Postgraduate Committee who, will communicate its final decision to you and all interested parties.
+For information, you will receive an acknowledgement of receipt of your application by the Student Registry, but normally you will be advised that reinstatement is not actioned until you have submitted your final thesis for examination to the Student Registry.